 Before ultimately getting to where she is now, Harrier grew up in the midwest and then spent years in New York working as a fashion model, all the while rushing out of jobs to attend acting classes.
 Her buoyant demeanor and graceful charisma would lead us to believe that she simply clicked her heels and stepped into the spotlight.
 But when you’re at the point Harrier is in her trajectory where you’re working one-on-one with a stylist and regularly wearing custom Nicolas Ghesquière gowns on the red carpet and you still refer to these markers of status with the level of humility that Harrier does, it paints a different picture.
 "It’s still very surreal to me that he makes clothes custom just for me.
 It’s really wild.”
 As for her stylist, she’s worked with Danielle Goldberg pretty much from the start, and "funnily enough,” she explained, "we met years ago when I was a model.
 I would be leaving a photo shoot where she was the stylist to go to acting class, and I remember joking with her like, ‘Oh, maybe one day I’ll be an actress, and you can be my stylist,’ and she was like, ‘Yeah, okay.’”
 Like many parts of Harrier’s charmed story, "it feels very serendipitous.”

-Cut back to the present where Harrier teamed up with Goldberg to execute the photo shoot for our cover story—on Zoom.
+Cut back to the present where Harrier teamed up with Goldberg to execute the photo shoot—on Zoom.
 Like the charming ingénue she is, the actress saw an opportunity to get creative and ran with it, wearing the most exhilarating pieces in her enviable wardrobe and giving the humble video-conferencing app what’s maybe the best performance it’s ever seen.
 Harrier is, after all, a former model and Louis Vuitton girl, so let’s just say she knows her angles.
-“I wanted to, in some way, comment on what’s going on, and I just got the idea that maybe it’s a Zoom call because I feel like all of us are existing online these days.
-We’re all dressed up with nowhere to go in our houses.”
+"I wanted to, in some way, comment on what’s going on, and I just got the idea that maybe it’s a Zoom call because I feel like all of us are existing online these days.
+We’re all dressed up with nowhere to go.”

 If anyone knows what it’s like for your social life to be relegated to a computer screen, it’s Harrier.
 Just as this new normal was setting in, the actress celebrated her 30th birthday with a group of her closest friends through a webcam.
 "The dress code was black-tie,” she told me, and to her delight, everyone took it seriously.
 "Most of the guys definitely had a suit and tie on top and sweatpants (or no pants) on bottom,” she laughed, "but I put on a dress and tried to feel cute.”
 You might recognize that dress as the concoction of red and fuchsia satin ruffles you see here.
 "Oh, that was my birthday dress!” she proclaimed, her excitement bubbling over.
 "I ordered that for my birthday, and we ended up wearing it in the shoot.”